 Many people contribute to a 401(k) plan through their employers.
-Taxpayers can contribute up to $17,500 of pretax income for 2013 and can contribute the same amount for 2014.
+Taxpayers can contribute up to $17,500 of pretax income for 2014.
 Workers 50 and older can contribute an additional $5,500 each year.

 More details, including income limits for deductions, are in IRS Publication 590.
 The rules are complex, so it’s worth consulting an account or other expert.
 Some online tax-filing programs, including TurboTax, have calculators you can use to see how contributing to an IRA will affect your tax liability.

 Low- and moderate-income taxpayers can get an additional tax benefit for contributing to an IRA or 401(k) plan through the saver’s credit, also known as the retirement savings contribution credit.
 Workers eligible for the maximum can get a credit of up to 50% of the first $2,000 contributed, although the IRS cautions that most workers get less than that.
 To be eligible for the saver’s credit, your adjusted gross income must be less than $29,500 for singles or married persons filing separately, $59,000 for married couples filing jointly and $44,250 for heads of household.